ongres/stackgres/doc/content/en/09-runbooks/06-supabase-stackgres/_index.md

 supabase-db-1                             6/6     Running   0          2m
 ```

+> The Supabase Helm chart makes use of Alpine-based Docker images, e.g. `postgres:15-alpine`.
+> On some systems, this led to problems caused by issues with DNS, that might lead to an error such as `Waiting for database to start...  supabase-db.default.svc.cluster.local:5432 - no response`.
+> If that happens to you, you'll need to change the base images in the Supabase Helm chart.

 In order to test the setup, we create a local port forwarding to the Supabase API and Studio:

 ```